scala/scala3/docs/docs/reference/match-types.md

  The last rule in particular is needed to detect non-overlaps for cases where the scrutinee and the patterns are tuples.
 I.e. `(Int, String)` does not overlap `(Int, Int)` since
 `String` does not overlap `Int`.

+## Related Work

+Match types have similarities with [closed type families](https://wiki.haskell.org/GHC/Type_families) in Haskell.
+Some differences are:

+  - Subtyping instead of type equalities.
+  - Match type reduction does not tighten the underlying constraint, whereas type family reduction does unify.
+This difference in approach mirrors the difference between local type inference in Scala and global type inference in Haskell.
+  - No a-priory requirement that cases are non-overlapping.
+Uses parallel reduction instead of always chosing a unique branch.

+Match types are also similar to Typescript's [conditional types](https://github.com/Microsoft/TypeScript/pull/21316).
+The main differences here are:

+ - Conditional types only reduce if scrutinee and pattern are ground, whereas match types also work for type parameters and abstract types.
+ - Match types can bind variables in type patterns.
+ - Match types support direct recursion.

+Conditional types on Typescript distribute through union types.
+We should evaluate whether match types should support this as well.